 - Two references from employers, not from family members

 - Criminal Records Check (Vulnerable Sector)) with no findings of guilt

 - Written verification of 40 volunteer or paid hours, preferably within the last 5 years, in a long-term care, mental health or suitable facility that addresses special client care needs.
 More Information

 - Current CPR – Basic Rescuer Level C and a Standard First Aid certificate from a recognized First Aid/CPR Trainer.

 - Valid Class 5 (cars and light trucks) driver’s license

-- Immunization Form The completed form is not required until after an applicant has been accepted.
-(Keep a copy for your records.)
+- Completion of an Immunization Verification Form (not required until after an applicant has been accepted)

 - Résumé including work and volunteer experience with applicable dates, membership in groups, associations or athletics, awards and distinctions, and any other information about yourself relevant to the program